Grain Farmers of Ontario has dropped out of Grain Growers of Canada.

-GGC is responsible for lobbying the federal government in Ottawa, but GFO had concerns that key advocacy work “would be hampered or undermined by conflicting GGC narrative.”
+GGC was responsible for lobbying the federal government in Ottawa, but GFO had concerns key advocacy work “would be hampered or undermined by conflicting GGC narrative.”

 GFO now plans to lobby the federal government on its own behalf, having a number of people already registered to do so in Ottawa, the organization said.

-Jeff Nielsen, chair of GGC, promised to continue advocating for all grain growers.
+Jeff Nielsen, chair of GGC, said in a statement that he promised to continue advocating for all grain growers across the province.

 “I would also like to reiterate to all grain farmers and member groups that the challenges you face are not uniquely your own; they belong to all of us as an industry,” said the statement.
 “From business risk management programs and market access to the carbon levy, GGC is more united than ever in its efforts to ensure that our members’ priorities shape the national agenda.”